 - Seek medical attention immediately.
 If you don’t get medical attention for your injuries, it could be hard to prove the severity of your injuries and could make the case more difficult.

 - If you are able, collect as much data as you can with your phone by taking pictures of your injuries, the injury site, and anything else you can.

-- Let your employer know in writing immediately after the incident.
+- Let your employer know immediately in writing after the incident.
 If you don’t let your employer know then you may forfeit your right to file a workers’ compensation claim.

 - Don’t settle with your employer’s attorney or insurance company without talking to an attorney first.
 The company’s attorneys and insurance companies don’t have your best interest in mind and may want to pay you as little as possible.